survanetwork/BadWordBlocker/README.md

 # Language of the plugin messages
 # Possible options are: en (English), de (German), fr (French), ru (Russian), tr (Turkish), id (Indonesian)
 language: "en"

+# Try to automatically detect the player's language and send translated messages for each player
+# (language set above is used if player's language can't be detected)
+autodetectlanguage: true

 # List of the blocked words
 badwords: